 US vs. China: Who rules?

-“They accuse China of unfair trade and currency policies.
+Professor Julan Du from the Chinese University of Hong Kong told RT that America’s domestic problems are driving Washington's criticism of Beijing.“They accuse China of unfair trade and currency policies.
 I think it is unfair.
 The current difficulties of the US government in creating jobs lie in the fact that the US has lost the competitive advantage in most of the traditional manufacturing industries,” Professor Du said.“The wage rate is too high to justify moving production back to the US,” he added.
 “So even if China reduced its exports to the US by increasing its exchange rates, other low-wage emerging countries would step in to replace China."